 About the Center:

 The internship offers students the opportunity to build and strengthen professional skills particularly in research, analysis, writing, organization, and interpersonal communications.
-Interns conduct research and analysis to develop factsheets, issue briefs and other educational resources on a variety of issue areas relevant to the Center’s mission.
+Summer 2018 internships will focus on literature reviews and presentation of findings on: LGBTQ needs, school violence, Latinx and/or immigrant students, substance abuse, recreational cannabis use, suicide, social media influence, and resilience.
 Other responsibilities may include attending relevant briefing and seminars, providing support for webinars, and assisting with committee and partner meetings.

 Undergraduate and graduate students are eligible for unpaid APHA internships (located in Washington, D.C.).
 Candidates should have excellent written and verbal communication skills, strong analytic and research skills, strong planning, organization and time management skills, and strong Microsoft Word skills.
 Familiarity with social justice and health equity concepts is preferred.
 The candidate should also have the ability to work well in a highly collaborative, team-based environment.